Carlos Puente – Start with ad sales, become a magazine owner

 Because Carlos grew up with a single mother in a big city like LA, he didn’t have that close love for a small community like in the SGV, but when he moved here, he fell in love with it.

-He took the newspaper from a attune of coming to us to buy ads to a system of going out and connecting to the community to sell as space.
+He took the newspaper from an attune of coming to us to buy ads to a system of going out and connecting to the community to sell as space.

-After the person that Carlos into newspapers retired, he open his own paper in El Monte, “El Monte Now,” to avoid competing with him.
+After the person that Carlos into newspapers retired, he opened his own paper in El Monte, “El Monte Now,” to avoid competing with him.

 He originally opened his paper with a graphic designer, but it didn’t work out, but Carlos kept it up.